Scan & Deliver Electronic Document Delivery Service

-Scan & Deliver enables Morningside/Barnard/UTS/Lamont faculty, students, staff and Provost-appointed visiting scholars with library borrowing privileges to request scans of small portions of a work for the purpose of private study, research or scholarship.
+Scan & Deliver enables Morningside/Barnard/UTS/Lamont/CUMC/Law School faculty, students, staff and Provost-Appointed Visiting Scholars with library borrowing privileges to request scans of small portions of a work for the purpose of private study, research, teaching or scholarship.

-The purpose of this service is to provide electronically delivered scans of small portions of Columbia's general collections for private study, research or scholarship.
+The purpose of this service is to provide electronically delivered scans of small portions of Columbia's general collections for private study, research, teaching or scholarship.
 Any other use may require the permission of the copyright owner.

 It is the responsibility of the requesting patron to comply with all applicable copyright laws.
 Please consult these sources for more information:

-In order for a request to be completed by Scan & Deliver staff it must conform to the following terms:
+In order for a request to be completed by library staff it must conform to the following terms:

-- Limitations on Scan & Deliver service are related to the capacity of available staff resources.
+- Limitations on scanning service are related to the capacity of available staff resources

-- Please limit requests to a small portion of the work: a) sometimes a small portion may constitute a chapter or article and b) notes and related supplementary content (endnotes, tables, etc) will routinely be included
+- Please limit requests to a small portion of the work: a) sometimes a small portion may constitute a chapter or article and b) Tables of Contents, endnotes and related supplementary content (endnotes, tables, etc) will routinely be included

 - Requests encompassing entire works will be cancelled, regardless of length

-- Scan & Deliver reserves the right to process one request per person per day, depending on staffing and overall request volume
+- Staff reserve the right to process one request per person per day, depending on staffing and overall request volume

-- Page number limits may be in effect during high-volume periods
+- Limitations (such as page limits) may be in effect during high-volume periods

 - Citations must be for items available in the general print collections

-- Some collections are not eligible for Scan & Deliver: Reserves, Reference and special collections (such as Avery Classics, Avery Drawings & Archives, Rare Books and Manuscripts Library, University Archives and Oral History)
+- Some collections are not eligible for scanning, such as microforms and special collections including: Avery Classics, Avery Drawings & Archives, Rare Books and Manuscripts Library, University Archives and Oral History

-- If requests are otherwise not in the spirit of Terms of Service, Scan & Deliver staff will contact you by email to resolve
+- If requests are otherwise not in the spirit of Terms of Service, staff will contact you by email to resolve

 - Search CLIO, the Columbia Libraries catalog, to locate the book or journal from which you need a scan

-- Select "Morningside/Barnard/Union Theological Seminary" or "Lamont-Doherty Earth Observatory" to log into your Interlibrary Loan (ILL) account
+- Log into your Interlibrary Loan (ILL) account

 - Include as much citation information as possible